 Florida Scenic Highways Overview

 In the early 2000’s the Florida Department of Transportation began designating certain roadways throughout Florida as Scenic Highways.
 These highways have unique qualities and traits, such as passing through particularly scenic areas, culturally relevant sites, or near noteworthy architectural sites.
 Florida has 26 designated scenic byways.
-That means there’s plenty of opportunities for a scenic drive or road-trip together.
+That means there are plenty of opportunities for a scenic drive or road-trip together.

 I recommend using the downloadable map to first familiarize yourself with where the scenic byways are located throughout the state, from a visual perspective.
 Then head to the “Our Byways” section located along the top of the official website to see the list of byways grouped by region.
 From there you’ll need to click on the name of a highway to get further information.
 Be sure to view the “General Directions” section on each byway’s page to get an idea of how to get to the byway.
 And also check out the “Tours” section for suggested points of interest along the way.

 Florida Scenic Highways in Central Florida

 Many of Florida’s Scenic Highways are near the coast, the most famous being A1A.
 But, the greatest concentration of scenic byways is woven throughout Central Florida.